 Back in 1950, the minimum wage was 75¢, the average income was $3,210.00, a new house cost $8,450.00, the average cost of new car was $1,510.00, and the retail price for a gallon of gas averaged 30 cents.
 American cheese cost 45¢ per pound, white bread was 12¢ a loaf, and a 10-pound bag of potatoes cost 35¢.

-In 1950, Silly Putty and the Magic-8 Ball were favorite Christmas gifts, “bad” was slang for something good, and undergraduate tuition was $600 at the University of Pennsylvania.
+Here are some more history facts from the year 1950: Silly Putty and the Magic-8 Ball were favorite Christmas gifts, “bad” was slang for something good, and undergraduate tuition was $600 at the University of Pennsylvania.
 The Cardinal was a national bestseller, Middleground won the Kentucky Derby, and a movie ticket cost 46¢.

 With money in their pockets and wartime victory under their belts, Americans in 1950 were pursuing the American dream of home ownership and raising a family.
 Suburban living was becoming as popular as playing canasta on a Saturday night or watching Your Show of Shows on a 12-inch black and white television.
 In essence, the post-war "boom" was in full force.

 Whether you’re a millennial, a 50-something, or a baby boomer, this article teaches you fun facts, cool trivia, and history from the year 1950.
 Find out about popular TV shows, movies, music, books, cars, interesting foods, random facts about sports, and other pop culture trends to get the right mix of questions and answers for your 1950s-themed trivia quiz.

 Table of Contents

 For your convenience, I have divided this article into the following categories:

 Grocery Prices in the Year 1950